Sella turcica

-The sella turcica (Latin for 'Turkish saddle') is a saddle-shaped depression in the body of the sphenoid bone of the human skull and of the skulls of other hominids including chimpanzees, gorillas and orangutans.
+The sella turcica (Latin for "Turkish saddle"), or hypophyseal fossa is a saddle-shaped depression in the body of the sphenoid bone of the human skull and of the skulls of other mammals.
+Among non-mammalian vertebrates, the sella turcica is located on the basisphenoid, which in mammals forms part of the sphenoid.
 It serves as a cephalometric landmark.
 The pituitary gland or hypophysis is located within the most inferior aspect of the sella turcica, the hypophyseal fossa.

 Structure

 The sella turcica is located in the sphenoid bone behind the chiasmatic groove and the tuberculum sellae.
 It belongs to the middle cranial fossa.

 The sella turcica's most inferior portion is known as the hypophyseal fossa (the "seat of the saddle"), and contains the pituitary gland (hypophysis).
 In front of the hypophyseal fossa is the tuberculum sellae.

 Completing the formation of the saddle posteriorly is the dorsum sellae, which is continuous with the clivus, inferoposteriorly.
 The dorsum sellae is terminated laterally by the posterior clinoid processes.

 Development

 It is widely believed that the development of the diaphragma sellae is a factor which determines the morphology of the sella turcica and its contents.